top of page

 • Technology areas for gaming, creating, and exploring

-• Cooking and science experiments
+• Cooking and science experiments including slime

 Kids move fluidly between activities, guided by interest and capacity rather than rigid schedules.